Only this pageAll pages

 Until next week you should...

-Week 4 - Versioning with Git (Part 2) and Current Developments in ML
+Week 4 - Versioning with Git and Data Preparation (Part 2)

 This week we will...